austral-electronics/QuantumCM4/README.md

 - **Makes it as easy as possible to build your next smart project operating in hostile environment** with a **Raspberry PI 4** software compatible platform designed for professional use and suitable for real-time and browser-based remote displays.
 - **Shrink your team and schedule :** Focus on your core business by using a proven rugged hardware and a mainstream software solution.
 Take advantage of the support and examples of the largest developer community.
-- **Connect an instrument to the cloud, datalog, make a web live data dashboard, troubleshoot !!! in minutes and accessible to all !!! :** If it is suitable for your application, you can freely use our fast system integration solution based on [Node-RED](https://nodered.org/) visual flow creator, which offers you a library of nearly 4000 [nodes](https://github.com/austral-electronics/wiki/wiki/Quantum-nodes-collection).
+- **Connect an instrument to the cloud, datalog, make a web live data dashboard, troubleshoot !!! in minutes and accessible to all !!! :** If it is suitable for your application, you can freely use [IZIoT SDK](https://github.com/austral-electronics/wiki/wiki/Quantum-SDK), our fast system integration solution based on [Node-RED](https://nodered.org/) visual flow creator, which offers you a library of nearly 4000 [nodes](https://github.com/austral-electronics/wiki/wiki/Quantum-nodes-collection).

 ## Overview <a name="overview"></a>